Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Introduction

 for all $\zeta$ and all smooth $w$ with compact support on a cube $Q$.
 One can view this as a Jensen-type inequality but for gradients only.
 On a cube, a function is a gradient if and only if its curl is zero and thus we obtain an equivalent condition by considering weakly converging sequences in $L^p$ that are curl-free, i.e. $\curl u =0 $, and thus assume that $f$ satisfies

 for all $\zeta$ and all smooth curl-free $u$ with compact support on a cube $Q$.

 In order to study other physical systems we can generalise these methods to study $\mathcal A$-free systems with $\mathcal A$ a linear, homogeneous, differential operator with constant coefficients and, in most cases, constant rank.
-The $\mathcal A$-free approach was introduced in the work of Murat \cite{Muratcompensatedcompactness} and Tartar \cite{Tartarfrenchcompensated}, \cite{Tartarcompensated} studying compensated compactness, and has applications in elasticity, plasticity, elasto-plasticity, electromagnetism etc. From the work of Dacorogna \cite{DacorognaBookgenaralquasiconvexity} it is known that this generalisation of quasiconvexity to $\mathcal A$-quasiconvexity is sufficient for lower semi-continuity and in the work of Fonseca and M\"uller \cite{FonescaMuelleraquasiconvexity} necessity is proved as well, if one assumes that $w$ is periodic over the cube.
+The $\mathcal A$-free approach was introduced in the work of Murat \cite{Muratcompensatedcompactness} and Tartar \cite{Tartarfrenchcompensated}, \cite{Tartarcompensated} studying compensated compactness, and has applications in elasticity, plasticity, elasto-plasticity, electromagnetism etc. Dacorogna \cite{DacorognaBookgenaralquasiconvexity} then established the corresponding notion of $\mathcal{A}$-quasiconvexity and showed it to be sufficient for lower semicontinuity, and a variant of this quasiconvexity condition was later shown by Fonseca and M\"uller \cite{FonescaMuelleraquasiconvexity} to be sufficient and necessary for lower semicontinuity.

-We say that $\mathcal L$ is a \emph{potential operator} for the $\mathcal A$-free system if $\mathcal L$ is a linear homogeneous differential operator with constant coefficients that maps into the kernel of $\mathcal A$ and such that for any smooth $u$ where $\mathcal A u=0$ there exists a smooth potential $\phi$ such that $\mathcal L \phi =u$.
+We say that $\mathcal B$ is a \emph{potential operator} for the $\mathcal A$-free system if $\mathcal B$ is a linear homogeneous differential operator with constant coefficients, defined on the set of smooth periodic functions of zero mean, such that $\operatorname{im}\mathcal B=\operatorname{ker}\mathcal A$.
 We know, for instance, that the gradient is the potential operator for curl-free systems.
 With the recent work of Raita \cite{RaitaPotentials} one can derive potentials in the general $\mathcal A$-free setting assuming $\mathcal A$ has constant rank.
-Using these potentials one establishes a new definition for $\mathcal A$-quasiconvexity of the form
+However, on general bounded domains and for general linear constraints, it is not the case that for every $\mathcal A$-free $u$ there exists a potential $\Phi$ such that $\mathcal B \Phi=u$.
+This unfortunately restricts the results of this paper to the torus (but see Remark~\ref{bdddomain} below).